proficiency/ascii_survivors/design.md

   * Castles, dungeons, and... lore?

 ## Gameplay
+The goal of ascii survivors is to provide a challenging, rewarding, and replayable experience, with a focus on meaningful choices and build identity.
+The game is designed to be difficult, but fair, with a high skill ceiling and a low barrier to entry.
 * Survivors-esque game with roguelike mechanics:
   * Exploration, combat, and resource management
   * Large, in-depth pool of items and upgrades